-Unexpected maintenance can slow you down – costing you time, money and lost income.
-Making it worse, you or your equipment operators may not know how to service your machine. or you may not have an on-site mechanic available.
+Unexpected maintenance can slow you down – costing you time and money.
+Making it worse, you or your compact equipment operators may not know how to properly service your machine, or you may not have an on-site mechanic available.

-Luckily, you can partner with your local dealership for quality parts and maintenance.
-They are trained on the latest emission standards, can calibrate machines and can check diagnostics with tools and software.
+Thankfully, you can partner with your local dealership for quality parts and planned maintenance.
+The dealer staff is trained on the latest engine emissions standards, can calibrate machines and can check diagnostics with tools and software.
 Besides, they know what parts are in stock – specifically fluids, filters, tires and tracks – to help you maintain a healthy equipment fleet.

 Stay on top of your recommended service schedule and visit your dealership for engine oils, coolant, hydraulic fluid, grease and drive motor lubricants.
-They should have these items on hand and can match fluids to the proper ambient temperatures and to the manufacturer’s recommendations.
+They should have these items in stock and can match machine fluids to the proper ambient temperatures and to the manufacturer’s recommendations.